Lies That New Generations Were Made To Believe Were The Secret To Living Better Lives

 Developing personal values and defining success on one's own terms can be liberating.

-Psychologists encourage individuals to reflect on their values and aspirations rather than relying on external definitions of success, which can lead to greater fulfillment and authenticity in life choices.
+Reflecting on values and aspirations rather than relying on external definitions of success can lead to greater fulfillment and authenticity in life choices.

 25. You'll just end up with an upset stomach sooner or later